telus/tds-community/.github/CONTRIBUTING.md

 This format always includes:

 - Commit type
-- Commit scope in brackets, followed by a colon
+- Commit scope in parentheses, followed by a colon
-- A message describing what the commit is, preferably written in present tense with no capital letters
+- A message describing what the commit is, preferably written in present simple tense with no capital letters

 #### Commit types